 Literally, this means that the knight is all around the princess, being all nice, bringing her flowers, singing her songs, writing her poems, slaying her dragons and opening her gown… well actually, that last bit is why he does all the courting.

 Anyway, this courting the knight does is kind of what ads do today.
 They follow us everywhere and promise us things.
 In the car, on the web, on the paper towels at the gas station, sometimes on the toilet paper and for sure at home on the couch.
 They’re around us all day being like “Buy this, buy this, come on, it’s really good.”.

 And that’s the core idea of werben…advertising something, both in the narrow sense of real ads as well as for more general promotion.

-- Der Blogger wirbt für das neue Hisptermüsli.
+- Der Influencer wirbt für das neue Hisptermüsli.

-- The blogger promotes/endorses the new hipster musli.
+- The Influencer promotes/endorses the new hipster musli.